North American Islamic Trust

 The North American Islamic Trust (NAIT) is based in Plainfield, Indiana, owns Islamic properties and promotes waqf (Islamic endowments) in North America.
-Many Muslim institutions founded by immigrants who arrived in the USA during the 1960s have roots in the Muslim Students Association where they were college activists.
-In the 1970s and thereafter, NAIT helped provide college students with a place to provide worship services.
-NAIT does not provide any financial or other monetary support to the Muslim Student Association.
-NAIT serves as the trustee of about 200 Islamic centers, mosques and schools.
+Founded by immigrants who arrived in the US during the 1960s, NAIT has roots in the Muslim Students Association.
+In the 1970s and thereafter, NAIT helped provide college students with worship services.

+Today, NAIT serves as the trustee of about 200 Islamic centers, mosques and schools.
 The properties of those mosques are estimated to be worth in the hundreds of millions of dollars.

-On October 20, 2010, Judges Garza, Benavides, and Crone of the Fifth Circuit Court of Appeals found that the U.S. Department of Justice violated the Fifth Amendment rights of the North American Islamic Trust (NAIT), and by implication the rights of more than 300 similarly-named Muslim organizations and individuals, such as CAIR, when it included them on the publicly-filed unindicted co-conspirator list in 2007.
-The court also ruled that inclusion on the list was the result of "simply an untested allegation of the Government made in anticipation of a possible evidentiary dispute that never came to pass."
-The listing is simply part of tactical pre-trial maneuvering and not an indicator of guilt.
-In 2011, Attorney General Eric Holder indicated that Department of Justice officials determined after "looking at the facts and the law, a prosecution would not be appropriate."
-This conclusion was reached after two reviews conducted under both the Bush and Obama administrations.

 Background

 NAIT was established in 1973 in Indiana by the Muslim Students Association (MSA) of the United States and Canada, by some of the same Muslim Brotherhood members who started the MSA.
 ISNA's President, Dr. Ingrid Mattson, is a former member of the NAIT board of directors.
 A sister organization under the same name registered a few years later in the Canadian province of Ontario.